neptune-ai/docs/docs/learn-about-neptune/experiment_tracking.rst

 - **Artifacts**: You can send any data type as a file artifact in Neptune.
 It can be a model binary, validation prediction, model checkpoint or anything else.
-Simply tell Neptune which file you want to log. `Example <https://ui.neptune.ai/o/USERNAME/org/example-project/e/HELLO-48/artifacts>`_.
+Simply tell Neptune which file you want to log. `Example: <https://ui.neptune.ai/o/USERNAME/org/example-project/e/HELLO-48/artifacts>`_.
 - **Hardware consumption**: Neptune automatically saves your hardware consumption data if the psutil library has been installed.
 Hardware types are:

     - GPU utilization, information from the `nvidia-smi` command - works both for single and multi-GPU setups.